pmisso/react-weather-app/README.md

 **Planned Updates**

 - Incorporate Typescript into the next build
+- Improve the responsive scaling of text content
 - Find a method to exclude the API from the repo without forcing users to sign up for their own API and edit the code themselves before using the app.